-2020 was an incredible year for Dun & Bradstreet.
-In the midst of the challenges of the COVID-19 pandemic, we were able to successfully complete our IPO, sign a definitive agreement to acquire Bisnode, and continue to transform our business with significant enhancements to our technology, data and analytics that are ultimately laying the foundation for our ability to execute on our near- and long-term growth strategies.
+2021 was a strong year for Dun & Bradstreet.
+In the midst of the challenges of the COVID-19 pandemic, we were able to successfully acquire Bisnode, Eyeota and NetWise, and continue to transform our business with significant innovation and enhancements to our technology, data and analytics that are laying the foundation for our ability to execute on our near- and long-term growth strategies.